 The A/E shall submit a Cost Estimate with each phase Submittal.
 If the Cost Estimate indicates a potential problem in securing a Proposal/Bid within the Design-not-to-exceed Construction Budget, the A/E shall notify the University and shall work with the University, at no additional fee, unless otherwise directed by the University, to redefine the design concepts of space utilization, building efficiencies, materials of construction, etc., so that the estimated cost of construction does not exceed the Design-not-to-exceed Construction Budget.
 The A/E's Cost Estimate shall be in the systems format described in Chapter 8 and Appendix B and shall be to a level of detail commensurate with the current level of design.
-Substantial changes in the Project scope required to meet the Design-not-to-exceed Construction Budget, the A/E and may require the approval of the AVP & CFO.
+Substantial changes in the Project scope required to meet the Design-not-to-exceed Construction Budget, such as those which affect the area or function of the proposed facility, must be justified by the A/E and may require the approval of the AVP & CFO.